-Pradeep Sopory (Ph.D., University of Wisconsin-Madison) conducts research on health and risk communication.
-He investigates effects of messages, especially those containing metaphor, analogy, and other figurative language, designed to influence attitudes and behaviors.
+Pradeep Sopory (Ph.D., University of Wisconsin-Madison) conducts research on health, risk, and science communication.
+He investigates message design and effects, especially use of metaphor, analogy, and other figurative language to influence attitudes, beliefs, and behaviors.
 He also studies methodological issues related to evidence synthesis.

 Ph.D., Communication (Communication Science).
 Department of Communication Arts, University of Wisconsin-Madison.
 1999